stefanofa/awesome/TOPICS.md

 *   [n8n-io/n8n](https://github.com/n8n-io/n8n) - Fair-code workflow automation platform with native AI capabilities.
 Combine visual building with custom code, self-host or cloud, 400+ integrations.

 *   [loft-sh/devpod](https://github.com/loft-sh/devpod) - Codespaces but open-source, client-only and unopinionated: Works with any IDE and lets you use any cloud, kubernetes or just localhost docker.

-## sandbox

-*   [computesdk/computesdk](https://github.com/computesdk/computesdk) - A free and open-source toolkit for running other people's code in your applications.

-*   [lifo-sh/lifo](https://github.com/lifo-sh/lifo) - A browser-native operating system.
-Unix/Linux reimagined where the browser IS the kernel and Web APIs ARE syscalls.
-60+ commands, bash-like shell, virtual filesystem, and IndexedDB persistence.

-*   [firecracker-microvm/firecracker](https://github.com/firecracker-microvm/firecracker) - Secure and fast microVMs for serverless computing.

-*   [codesandbox/sandpack](https://github.com/codesandbox/sandpack) - A component toolkit for creating live-running code editing experiences, using the power of CodeSandbox.

 ## dev-portfolio